*Image: “Via Della Spada” by Galen Cheney, 45″ x 120″ Oil and Enamel on Wood Panel

 “And don’t play too many video games,” he said, as the door closed between us.

 Evan had moved to town in June, and everyone was always at his house.
-He had all three game systems, two guitars, pool and foosball, plus a totally roomy basement.
+He had all three game systems, two guitars, pool, and foosball, plus a totally roomy basement.
+It was great!
+I loved playing foosball, it took me way back to when I was a kid.
+It even persuaded me to check this coin operated foosball table for sale as I was going to get one for my place.
+I thought it was pretty nifty!
+I always used to pay on the guitars too, not that I could play.
 Before racing season, before Evan, my friends and I would hang in my room, laughing at MarioParty and singing along to Pinkerton.
 But we often got shut down at nine when Dad banged on the wall his room shared with mine, wanting quiet.
 Evan’s parents let him be.

 When I pulled open the sliding door into Evan’s basement, Toby, Dylan, and Jared were practicing the Kalimari Desert glitch.
 MarioKart.
 I breathed relief.